google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: Customize media metadata (artist, album, title, artwork) and respond to media controls (play, pause, etc.) on the Web.
+description: Customize media metadata (title, artist, album name, artwork) and respond to media related events (seek, track change) on the Web with the new Media Session API.

 {# wf_updated_on: 2017-02-06 #}
 {# wf_published_on: 2017-02-06 #}
-{# wf_tags: news,mediasession,play,pause #}
+{# wf_tags: news,chrome57,media,notifications,play #}
-{# wf_featured_image: /web/updates/images/2017/02/featured.png #}
+{# wf_featured_image: /web/updates/images/2017/02/tldr.png #}
+{# wf_featured_snippet: Finally!
+We can customize web media notifications (title, artist, album name, artwork) and respond to media related events such as seeking or track changing with the new Media Session API. #}

-# Customize Media Metadata & Controls {: .page-title }
+# Customize Media Notifications & Handle Playlists {: .page-title }

 {% include "web/_shared/contributors/beaufortfrancois.html" %}

-With the brand new [Media Session API], the ability to **set the artist, album, title, and artwork** of the media (audio or video) you're playing in your web app is now possible in Chrome 57 (beta in January 2017, stable in March 2017).
-It also allows you to **respond to media control events** (play, pause, etc.) which may come from notifications or media keys.
+With the brand new [Media Session API], you can now **customize media notifications** by providing metadata information such as the title, artist, album name, and artwork of the media (audio or video) your web app is playing in Chrome 57 (beta in February 2017, stable in March 2017).
+It also allows you to **handle media related events** such as seeking or track changing which may come from notifications or media keys.

 <figure>
   <img src="/web/updates/images/2017/02/tldr.png"